context-hub/docs/docs/quick-start.md

 ## JSON Schema

-For better editing experience, Context Generator provides a JSON schema for autocompletion and validation in your IDE:
+For better editing experience, **CTX** provides a JSON schema for autocompletion and validation in your IDE:

 ```bash
 # Show schema URL